After 9 Years of Waiting, I Finally Have Scrooge McDuck’s Evening Adventure Added to the Collection!

 Back in 2004 or so, I attended the birthday party of a college friend, Jocelyn, at an Italian restaurant in Central New Jersey.
 Several other college friends were with us and we were walking into the restaurant for our reservations when we passed a gift shop.
 In the window, there was a new, limited Edition 24k gold accented Scrooge McDuck figurine for something like $120 to $150.
 It was made by Lenox and went under the title Scrooge McDuck’s Evening Adventure.

 It was so violent and unexpected that I was confused.
 No one talked to me like that (no one should talk to anyone like that), let alone told me how to spend my money.
 The behavior was so rude, so bizarre, and such an overstep of appropriate boundaries that I didn’t even react, trying to analyze what had just happened, when Aaron must have seen my face.
 He gave me a look like, “What’s wrong?” but before I could say anything, we were standing at the door of the restaurant, where the hostess immediately began seating us.
 The rest of the group that was joining us for dinner was already there and running away at this point would have been inconsiderate.
-Had it not been Jocelyn’s birthday and her family there, I, who only raise my voice in anger about once every five or ten years, would have thrown down in the middle of the sidewalk.
+Had it not been Jocelyn’s birthday, and had her family not been there, I, who only raise my voice in anger about once every five or ten years (if that), would have thrown down in the middle of the sidewalk.

 Finally sitting at the table, Aaron leaned over to me and whispered, “What just happened?”.
 I told him and then explained what I had found.
 I had planned on excusing myself to go to the restroom to run next door and buy the Scrooge McDuck piece while no one was looking, but between the multiple courses and the birthday festivities, there was never a good chance.
 The moment dinner had concluded, I looked at Aaron and he got the signal.
 After saying my goodbyes, he ran interference for me as I made it out the door.
 We met up and jogged next door … to find the store had closed.